-And, for most of our lives, we constantly ask when the dough will be baked, the canvas will be painted, or the problem will be solved.
+And for most of our lives, we constantly ask when the dough will be baked, the canvas will be painted, or the problem will be solved.

-And, as we try to figure it out, wrestling with questions and doubts and concerns, the cookies are being baked in the oven, the canvas is being painted, and the math problem is being solved—and we don’t even realize it.
+We waste our whole lives trying to figure it out.
+And as we try to figure it out, wrestling with questions and doubts and concerns, the cookies are being baked in the oven, the canvas is being painted, and the math problem is being solved—and we don’t even realize it.

 We keep waiting for the moment when we will blossom, and when we think we finally are, we become ecstatic.
 But when we shrivel up, we whine.
+The truth is that as we are waiting to blossom, we are blossoming!

-I know.
 It’s a vicious cycle.

 At different times in our lives, we ponder these questions: